 We use managed basins, tanks, containment structures and separators to redirect liquids for proper disposal and treatment.
 We also monitor on-site wastewater treatment plants to optimize efficiency and utilize a toolkit of best management practices for our field operations.

 WM landfills collect and discharge millions of gallons of stormwater each year.
 The water is then managed to ensure it is clean enough to meet strict state requirements before it is released to water bodies or public treatment plants.
-A technology called Terra-Tubes slows water flow to allow for settling and enhanced filtration of the water prior to discharging it off-site.
-The tubes are made of engineered wood and man-made fibers encased in a heavy-duty, knitted cylindrical tube, and are installed at stormwater outfalls.

 Innovation in Landfill Cover

 Just as we strive for safety and environmental quality at all our operating landfills, we want to be stewards of the environment when facilities reach their permitted capacity.
 WM has an independent, formally designated department, the Environmental Legacy Management Group, that manages the company’s closed landfills.
 The department is separate from ongoing operations, with specialists experienced in the science and engineering of site closure and long-term property management.
 These experts bring a fresh eye to inactive landfill sites and are attentive to opportunities for secure, long-term site maintenance, including opportunities for sites to provide new benefits to communities.
-Currently, WM has seven closed landfills that provide areas for community parks and recreation opportunities.
+Currently, WM has six closed landfills that provide areas for community parks and recreation opportunities.

 H.O.D.
 Landfill, Antioch, IL